Garethderioth/unlisted-friends/README.md

 In order to avoid the Twitter API rate limit, this library retrieves only **6000 friends**, **15 public lists** and **5000 members** for each list.

 ## Roadmap
-* Use AVA for testing
-* Include codecov or coveralls support
 * Refactor code for use generators
 * Create a CLI version as another repository